 If you have more in-depth questions or concerns, consider going to office hours.
 Office hours are a weekly time set aside by the instructor to work with students on a more individual basis.
 You do not need to make an advance appointment to attend office hours.
 If you would like to meet but are busy during office hours, email the instructor to set up an appointment at another time.

 When doing research, don’t read the entirety of every article that might be related to your topic, or else you won’t even have time to sleep!
 Instead, read the abstract and the conclusions first to see if the article is relevant for you.
-See our handout on Academic Reading Strategies for more tips.
+See the handouts under Read Better for more tips.

 Arrive to class on time and stay for the entire class.
 If you need to arrive late, leave early or miss class, let your instructor know as much ahead of time as possible.
 Some instructors will lower your grade if you miss too many classes.
 Likewise, turn in your work on time.
 Some instructors will accept late work but some will not.

 Write your work alone and do not copy someone else’s.
 Although students are often allowed to work together, the final product is usually the responsibility of each individual student.
 Copying someone else’s work is considered a violation of academic integrity.
 If you are unsure about what type of collaboration is allowed, ask your professor or TA.
 It never hurts to ask!